 We believe that the only way to counter the endless destruction of more and more of our countryside, the ever-increasing congestion in our towns and cities and the poisoning of the air we breathe, is to revive public transport and promote it vigorously.
 Whether you use public transport or just appreciate the need for it, we invite you to join Felixstowe Travel Watch.
 Mambership is just £3.00 per year for individuals and £4.00 for family (plus £2.00 for postage if you live outside the Felixstowe/Trimley hand-delivery area).

 Annual General Meeting 2018 - click here to read the Agenda and reports for the AGM.

 Membership Application / Renewal form and General Data Protection Regulation dispensation form - click here

 Station Adopters Station adoption has been a feature of the railway network in East Anglia for a number of years.
 Its about local and personal pride and wanting to see your station take its rightful place as an important part of the local community.
 From Greater Anglia (our Train Operating Company) perspective, the relationship with the station adopter volunteers is a vital element of the links to the communities served.
 All three stations on our line have Station Adopters until just now (Jan.
 2017) when Anne and Philip Jordan have moved away from the area.

-Derby Road - Vacant - with many thanks to former Adopters Philip and Ann Jordan
+Derby Road - Dennis Carpenter in succession to the former Adopters Philip and Ann Jordan

-Trimley - Tom Hatrick - in succseeion to the former Adopters - Betty and John Woollan
+Trimley - Tom Hatrick - in succession to the former Adopters - Betty and John Woollan